Teenlife

 While high school athletes are certainly competitive, many consider their sport as a hobby—an experience that makes high school more enjoyable.
 But what happens when your child decides to pursue a sport in college?
 For a prospective athlete, the recruiting process can ramp up an already stressful college admissions race.

-A recent New York Times article was an eye-opener for me.
+A recent New York Times article about committing to play for college — and then starting 9th grade — was an eye-opener for me.
 It highlights the increasingly heated competition among college coaches to recruit kids as young as middle school to play college sports.
-It’s a trend that parents feel they have little control over, as their children vie for coveted athletic scholarships (see statistics below).
+It’s a trend that parents feel they have little control over as their children vie for coveted athletic scholarships (see statistics below).

 Specializing: An Early Decision